react-native-google-signin/docs/docs/setting-up/expo.md

 This package cannot be used in ["Expo Go"](https://docs.expo.dev/workflow/overview/#expo-go-an-optional-tool-for-learning) because it requires custom native code.

 However, you can add custom native code to Expo by using a [development build](https://docs.expo.dev/workflow/overview/#development-builds).
-That is the approach recommended by Expo for production apps, and is documented in this guide.
+Using development builds is the recommended approach for production apps, and is documented in this guide.

 :::